json-schema-org/json-schema-spec/jsonschema-core.md

 #### References to Possible Non-Schemas {#non-schemas}

-Subschema objects (or booleans) are recognized by their use with known applicator keywords or with location-reserving keywords such as [`$defs`](#defs) that take one or more subschemas as a value.
-These keywords may be `$defs` and the standard applicators from this document or implementation-specific custom keywords.
+Subschema objects (or booleans) are recognized by their use with known applicator keywords or with location-reserving keywords, such as [`$defs`](#defs), that take one or more subschemas as a value.
+These keywords include the standard applicators from this document or implementation-specific custom keywords.

-Note that single-level custom keywords with identical syntax and semantics to `$defs` do not allow for any intervening `$id` keywords, and therefore will behave correctly under implementations that attempt to use any reference target as a schema.
-However, this behavior is implementation-specific and MUST NOT be relied upon for interoperability.

-A reference target under a keyword for which the value is known not to be a schema results in undefined behavior in order to avoid burdening implementations with the need to detect such targets.[^10]
+A reference target under a keyword for which the value is not explicitly known to be a schema results in undefined behavior.
+Implementations MAY support references to these locations, however such behavior is not considered interoperable and should not be relied upon.[^10]

 [^10]: These scenarios are analogous to fetching a schema over HTTP but receiving a response with a Content-Type other than `application/schema+json`.